Advice - General / Getting your money

 Some organisations, or departments within them, allocate order numbers to jobs and will only pay on invoices that quote them.
 So if necessary make sure you get an order or purchase number and quote it.

 Many organisations will ask you for your bank details so that payment can be made straight into your account through the BACS system.
-It's quicker than a cheque and you will be notified when the money is coming in.
+It's quicker than a cheque.
+You should be notified when the money is coming in.

-Some freelances find it helpful to send a statement to a client at the end of the month indicating what they are owed and for what: that is, a list of invoices still due, giving for each:
+Some freelances find it helpful to send a statement to a client at the end of the month indicating what they are owed and for what.
+A statement is a list of invoices still due, giving for each:

 - the date of the invoice;